wish-wg/webrtc-http-ingest-protocol/draf-murillo-whip.md

 Encoders/media MAY not be colocated on the same server so it is possible to load balance incoming request to different media server.
 Encoders/media producers SHALL support HTTP redirection via 307 Temporary Redirect response code.

+In case of high load, the WHIP endpoints may return a 503 (Service Unavailable) status code indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
+The server MAY send a Retry-After header field indicating the minimum time that the user agent is asked to wait before issuing the redirected request.

 ## Authentication and authorization

 Authtentication and authorization is supported by the Authorization HTTP header with a bearear token as per [rfc6750].